Deep Root Audiences

 Voters with strong Republican affinity who reliably turnout in Republican federal, state, and local primary contests.

 Voters with strong Republican affinity and mid-to-low turnout election history.
-Deliver your paid media turnout message to the right audience in the closing weeks of the campaign.

 Liberty-minded voters who prioritize the Constitution and limited government intervention on fiscal, social, and international issues.